aoleynichenko/minichem/README.md

  - OpenMP parallelization;
  - Available elements: H-Ne;
  - Available basis sets: any basis sets with only s and p functions;
- - NWChem input file format.
+ - Own input file format - in fact, minichem has his own scripting language;
+ - Tiny basis set library (adopted from EMSL [2,3]).

 Possibilities to be implemented in the future:
  - DIIS implementation for UHF;